-With hidden lakes, coursing waterfalls, fresh local fare and more, Michigan’s Upper Peninsula is a traveler’s ultimate escape.
-Today, featured blogger Jesse Land from Things to Do in the U.P. tells us about eight cool things he did in the Eastern U.P. last summer to inspire your visit.
+With hidden lakes, coursing waterfalls, fresh local fare and more, Michigan's Upper Peninsula is a traveler's ultimate escape.
+Featured blogger Jesse Land from Things to Do in the U.P. tells us about eight cool things he has done in the Eastern U.P. to inspire your visit.

 Many people forget just how big the U.P. is.
 For example, even though I live in Iron Mountain (roughly in the middle of the Upper Peninsula), it still takes me over four hours to get to DeTour, in the far eastern U.P.
 If I lived in Ironwood, it'd be more like a six hour drive!

 And so it is that the far ends of the U.P. often don't get as much attention as they should.
 Well, I decided to at least scratch the surface in the eastern U.P. last summer and am so glad I did.
 Let me just point out that this is not a "best of" list by any means.
 One could easily spend a few weeks over in the Eastern U.P. and not take it all in.
 These are just a few highlights from last summer and hopefully by the time you're done reading this you'll want to venture over there to check it out for yourself!

 1. Kayak through the Les Cheneaux Islands